Tax Deductions for Landlord Responsibilities

 Repairs that typically qualify include repainting, fixing a leak in the roof, and fixing portions of a damaged floor.
 In order to qualify for a deduction, a repair should only restore the property to the original condition it was in before the need for restoration.

 An improvement will add value, prolong the life of a property, or make it more useful than it was before the improvement.
 Unlike a repair, an improvement is ineligible for a full deduction in a single year.
-Instead, the cost of making the improvement to the residential rental property is depreciated over 27.5 years.
+Instead, the cost of making the improvement to the residential rental property is usually depreciated over 27.5 years.

 Transportation expenses from local trips related to rental business activity are deductible during the same year incurred.
 This includes trips that involve driving to the rental property, to the store for supplies, and to the bank.